JoshSmith84/JoshSmith84/README.md

 ### Hello 👋

 My name is Josh.
 I work in IT.
 Specifically onboarding/offboarding clients for the MSP I work for.
 I handle the tasks related to rolling out toolsets (RMM, AV, MDR, etc.) through automation.
-Most of that automation is built around the RMM leveraging Powershell, Windows batch, etc.
+Most of that automation is built around the RMM leveraging Powershell, batch scripts, etc.

-I have absolutely fallen in love with Python even though I don't get the chance to use it very much at work directly (aside from the time I had to onboard a client from Itarian..).
+Though, I have absolutely fallen in love with Python even I don't get the chance to use it very much at work directly (aside from the time I had to onboard a client from Itarian..).
 Coding with Python is quickly taking over my other hobbies though.

 I've decided I want to make programming more than a hobby.